bowenwen/llama-at-home/README.md

 To conv ert Quantize to 4bit, read more here: https://github.com/oobabooga/text-generation-webui/wiki/LLaMA-model#4-bit-mode https://github.com/qwopqwop200/GPTQ-for-LLaMa.

-For the most part, it's easier to download the 4-bit weights, but you can also follow Step 3 to convert it yourself.
+For the most part, it is easier to download the 4-bit weights, but you can also follow Step 3 to convert it yourself.

 ### 3. Fine tuning your model